surifirstpin/biplus_documentation/docs/DatabaseConnection.md

    2. 2.Enable secure access to your database.
 You have several choices:
    -  Using an IP Address Whitelist, optionally adding SSL Encryption.
   - Using an SSH Tunnel, which provides an encrypted connection and extra authentication.
 This is more secure but also is more time-consuming to set up.
  3. On your database, set it up to work with BiPlus.
 The instructions may vary different  from dialect to dialect.
-Typically it inccludes adding acess to Biplus to access
+Typically it inccludes adding acess to Biplus to access your datab
  4. In Looker, go to the Admin panel’s Connection page.
 If you are in a trial, typically you won’t have any connections on that page.

   To get started with the process you need to Select the database dialects used in your project and below are the steps to be followed: